kaotickj/KMap/README.md

     ```
     sudo apt install nmap
     ```
-- Also check the import statements to assure that you have all of the required modules installed.
+- If you're using the Python version, check the import statements to assure that you have all of the required modules installed.
 Most of the modules used are standard python libraries.

 ![Python GUI Version](https://img.shields.io/badge/Python-GUI-green.svg)